SingleManTH/agiletoolkit.org/docs/overview/mvc.md

 Views also implement our [Extensibility](/TODO) principle: any aspect of any View component can be reconfigured with ease in a reusable extended class.

-Naturally, you can bind a Model to a data-aware View component with a single line of code, and the View will adapt to its data.
+Naturally, you can bind a Model to a data-aware View component with a single line of code, and the View will adapt to its structure.

     $grid->setModel('Product');

-Now the Toolkit will handle all the AJAX loading for you behind the scenes.
+    $grid->addPaginator(5);

+Paginator in Grid is implemented as a separate view and enables AJAX communication between the browser and Grid as you paginate.
+You don't need to teach Grid how it can communicate with the PHP class, Agile Toolkit already does it for you.

-Finally, Views are automatically styled with an integrated Bootstrap-like CSS framework that's quick to skin or adapt.
+Finally, Views are automatically styled with an integrated Bootstrap-compatible CSS framework based on jQuery UI themeroller, which [can be used](http://jqueryui.com/themeroller/) to theme your installation of Agile Toolkit.

-The Toolkit ships with a powerful collection of customizable View components, and it's easy to add your own.

 ## What Is A Page In Agile Toolkit?

 Agile Toolkit offers a special type of View called a Page, designed as the end-point of an HTTP request.
-Requests are routed to Page objects, which marshal the Models, Views and Controllers required to generate the response, run the rendering and serve the output.
+Requests are routed to Page objects, which marshal the Models and Views required to generate the response, run the rendering and serve the output.

-So viewed strictly, the architecture of Agile Toolkit is Model, Page, View, Controller.

 ## What Is A Controller In Agile Toolkit?